ClearHall/SkyMobile/README.md

 - String info: Assignment key value such as 85.32

 - String getUIMessage(): Returns infoName and info together to fit into UI such as "Median: 85.32"

+#### SkywardSearchState

+- String stateName: Name of the state such as Texas.
+- String stateID: Name of the corresponding state ID for example, Texas' state ID is 180.